 You are here

-The bachelor of applied science (B.A.Sc.) in public health education and promotion prepares graduates to practice in sites such as schools, voluntary health agencies, public health departments, hospitals, corporate work sites, and businesses.
+The bachelor of applied science (B.A.Sc.) in Public Health prepares graduates to practice in sites such as schools, voluntary health agencies, public health departments, hospitals, corporate work sites, and businesses.
 Upper division students select an area of concentration in either community health education or school health education.
 All health educators, regardless of work site, must possess a number of general competencies.
 The curriculum, prepares students to assess, plan, implement, deliver, administer, and evaluate health education programs that promote health and prevent disease.

 - Gain experiential knowledge of the Areas of Responsibility of the Health Education Specialist through active learning.